Donate Join Us

 After the sample (CSF, blood) is collected from the patient, it is transported to the laboratory.
 There, it is stored and analysed by laboratory professionals using various machines and equipment.
 The results are logged into computer and/or sent to the doctor who treats the patient.

-Please see our animation on the Journey of a Sample for more information.
+Please see our animation on the Journey of a Sample for more information

 The doctor will analyse the laboratory results as well as considering the results of other tests (imaging, EEG), the patient’s condition and the response to treatment.
 Even negative results are important as the doctor can eliminate some of the possible causes which means they can stop the treatment they have initiated, and they can look somewhere else.

-The diagnostics test can help to confirm a diagnosis when a direct cause is found (there is evidence the pathogen has caused the inflammation), can make a probable diagnosis (when all tests and clinical features suggest a cause and treatment seems to be efficient) or a diagnosis of encephalitis with an unknow cause.
+The diagnostic test can help to confirm a diagnosis when a direct cause is found (there is evidence the pathogen has caused the inflammation), can make a probable diagnosis (when all tests and clinical features suggest a cause and treatment seems to be efficient) or a diagnosis of encephalitis with an unknown cause.
 In some cases, the encephalitis is not confirmed, and an alternative diagnosis is made.

 The results of the tests may depend on the time they were performed and are correlated with the evolution of the illness.
-It is not unusual for the results of some tests to be ‘normal’ at the beginning of the illness, but then change during the illness.
+It is not unusual for the results of some tests to be ‘normal’ at the beginning of the illness but then change during the illness.
 In some cases where the CSF is obtained very early in the disease course, the tests can be falsely negative.
-So, if the doctor still suspects encephalitis, tests will need to be repeated.
+So, if the doctor still suspects encephalitis, some tests will need to be repeated.

 The challenges of diagnostics in encephalitis